aakankshabhende/Delicaacy/README.md

 ## Login/Register 👤

-For the register component, I have used tokens and sessions to authorize users.
-Sessions are programmed in a way such that they get deleted automatically after 30 days and the user gets logged out.
+For the register component, I have used tokens and cookies to authorize users.
+Cookies are programmed in a way such that they get deleted automatically after 30 days and the user gets logged out.
 The passwords are hashed after entering using BcryptJS while user registration and are compared while authenticating the client while signing in. <br/>

 <img src="https://github.com/aakankshabhende/Delicaacy/blob/main/readme_pics/register.gif" width = "1000px">